pranavpr/old.pranavpr.github.io/source/_posts/2009-06-29-how-to-create-custom-ie8-accelerator.markdown

 </openServiceDescription>
 {% endcodeblock %}

 This XML file is called the service description file and it contains specific description about the service provider and type of service it provides.
 The {selection} value on Line 11 refers to the text that you may highlight on a web page before performing the search.
-Save this file as [search.xml](http://pranavprakash.net/blog/search.xml)
+Save this file as search.xml.

 ## Step 2: Create accelerator installation link